DLvalentine/fate/README.md

 But if you'd like to improve this project, make a PR :) I'm happy to accept changes.

 # Commands
-`!help` : Print the commands.... y'know.
+`!fate` : Print the commands.... y'know.
 This.

 `!r [argument]` : Given a dice string, like `3d6`, roll a specified number of dice of a type.
 No need to include `1` for single die.
 You can add bonuses or penalties with `-` and `+` after the quantity/type string.

 `!gr [argument]` : the same as `!r`, but will be whispered to the author for a "hidden" roll.
 Typically used for GMs

 `!srd` : Posts a link to the online SRD for Pathfinder.... maybe one day configurable to go to other SRDs

+`!e [argument]` : Sends a formatted "ENCOUNTER" text block to the log, in order to help break up text between encounters in your server

 ## Examples
 `!r d20`: roll 1 d20.